Changes in Twitter geolocations: Insights and suggestions for future usage: Introduction

 For these reasons, a lot of social media-focused research relies on geolocations provided within Twitter data.
 Up until mid-2019, precise geolocations were reliably available for a sufficient subset of tweets.
 On June 18th, 2019, however, Twitter announced they would remove the option to attach precise geolocations to tweets (geotagging)\footnote{\url{https://twitter.com/TwitterSupport/status/1141039841993355264}}\cite{Hu2020}.
 The reasoning given at the time was that not many users were taking advantage of this feature.
 Privacy concerns in connection with precise geolocations have also been voiced in the past \cite{Park_Seglem_Lin_Zufle_2017,Fiesler_Proferes_2018}, so there is a possibility that these issues also factored into the policy change.
-In this paper, we will discuss how the situation has changed and what this means for Twitter-based research going forward.\\
+In this paper, we will discuss how the situation has changed and what this means for Twitter-based research going forward.

 Besides analyzing the current geolocation situation in Twitter data, we aim to shed light on the amount of non-used tweets simply because they do not have point coordinates.
 Although Twitter data may not the best choice for fine-grained location based research, as we will see, Twitter still represents a treasure trove of geolocated information.
 Whatever we attempt to do with it, we do need to take into account the required and available location granularity.
-With this paper, we hope to pave the way for more solid and realistic Twitter based research.\\
+With this paper, we hope to pave the way for more solid and realistic Twitter based research.
+Our main contributions are (1) a detailed description of the change and current status, (2) statistics on the availability of different kinds of geolocations, and (3) a detailed reflection on the consequences for various research and how to deal with them.

 In the next section, we first discuss in detail what exactly Twitter's policy change entailed, and present experimental results to determine more closely which geotagging options are currently available and what the resulting data looks like.
 Section \ref{sec:stats} provides statistics on the availability of various types of geolocations since 2019.
 In sections \ref{sec:effect} and \ref{sec:suggestions}, we analyze what effect the changes have on research, and make suggestions for adapting future research tasks accordingly.
+Section \ref{sec:conclusion} provides a conclusion.